tbw1995/Sudoku-Solver-Constrained/Readme2.txt

 HINT: If you generate larger grids than 9 x 9, you'll need to make sure your input is given for human readability eg.**['[01]','[02]'...]**

-Don't run this code, as the n x n boxes are swapped
+Don't run this code in this readme, as the n x n boxes are swapped.
+It would still work...
+But you are warned for future confusion.

     print('enter with [1,2,3...] brackets')
     tup = input()[1:-1].split(',')